Sky Customer Complaints Code of Practice

 Visit the website: ombudsman-services.org/communications.html

-Complaints relating to on demand programme services including Sky Go and On Demand
+- Complaints relating to on demand programme services

-Sky programmes made available via Sky’s on demand services are provided by British Sky Broadcasting Limited.
+Sky programmes made available via Sky’s on demand services, including Sky Box Sets, Sky Store and Catch Up TV, are provided by Sky UK Limited.
 If you wish to make a complaint about the content on these services, please follow Sky’s complaints procedure.
 You can contact us using this link: Complain about Sky's on demand content.

-Advertising within our services is regulated by the Advertising Standards Authority (ASA).
-You can access the ASA complaints procedure online at asa.org.uk/Consumers/How-to-complain.
+The Advertising Standards Authority (ASA) continues to act as a co-regulator for advertising content on video-on-demand services.
+You can view the ASA complaints procedure at asa.org.uk/Consumers/How-to-complain.
 You can also complain to the ASA by telephoning 020 7492 2222 or by post to the following address:

 Printed copies of this Sky Customer Complaints Code are available on request and free of charge by contacting us on the details above.
 It is also available in large print, audio and braille by contacting us by email at: firstname.lastname@example.org